Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Methods

-We observed that it was not always clear from the abstract alone whether the sub-symbolic and symbolic methods were integrated in a way that meets the inclusion criteria, which may also have led to disagreement.

-To facilitate the next round of review, we kept a shared glossary of symbolic and sub-symbolic concepts as they presented themselves in the literature.
-We each reviewed all 337 studies again, this time skimming the studies themselves.
+To attain inter-annotator agreement and facilitate the next round of review, we kept a shared glossary of symbolic and sub-symbolic concepts as they presented themselves in the literature.
+We each reviewed all of the 1,902 studies, this time by way of a shallow reading of the full text of each study.
 Any disagreement at this stage was discussed in person with respect to the shared glossary.
-This process led to the elimination of many studies for a final count of 75 studies marked for the next round of review.
+This process led to 75 journal articles and 106 conference papers marked for the final round of inclusion/exclusion.